 - GWS has innovative curricula, student research opportunities, community engagement, internships, study abroad and more.

-- This degree is part of the new Department of Cultural, Gender and Global Studies, which houses two other interdisciplinary degree programs: Global Studies and Interdisciplinary Studies.
+- This degree is part of the new Department of Interdisciplinary Studies, which houses two other interdisciplinary degree programs: Global Studies and Interdisciplinary Studies.

 - The GWS major is completed by a required minor.